Issue No. 195. - October 20 , 2000.

 instances of people submitting ballots for other voters.

-A unique example of blackmail was demonstrated, strangely, by
+A unique example of blackmail was demonstrated,

 the head of Centrizbirkom.
 Appearing on television on election